pagopa/developer-portal/apps/chatbot/README.md

 The Retrieval-Augmented Generation (RAG) was implemented using [llama-index](https://docs.llamaindex.ai/en/stable/).
 All the parameters and prompts used are stored in `config`.

+The monitoring is done using [Langfuse](https://langfuse.com/) deployed on AWS.

 ## Environment Variables

 Create a `.env` file inside this folder and store the environment variables listed in `.env.example`.